Parisson/Telemeta/README.rst

 Overview
 =========

-Telemeta is a free and open source collaborative multimedia asset management (MAM) software which introduces useful and secure methods to archive, backup, transcode, analyse,  annotate and publish any digitalized video or audio file with extensive metadata.
-It is dedicated to collaborative media archiving projects, research laboratories and digital humanities - especially in ethno-musicological use cases - who need to easily organize and publish documented sound collections of audio files, CDs, digitalized vinyls and magnetic tapes over a strong database, in a secure platform and in accordance with open web standards.
+Telemeta is a free and open source collaborative multimedia asset management system (MAM) which introduces fast and secure methods to archive, backup, transcode, analyse,  annotate and publish any digitalized video or audio file with extensive metadata.
+It is dedicated to collaborative media archiving projects, research laboratories and digital humanities - especially in ethno-musicological use cases - who need to easily organize and publish documented sound collections of audio files, CDs, digitalized vinyls and magnetic tapes over a strong database, through a smart and secure platform, in accordance with open web standards.

 Key features:

 * Secure archiving, editing and publishing of audio files over internet.
 * Pure HTML web user interface including dynamical forms and smart workflows
-* Smart dynamical and skinnable audio player (thanks to  TimeSide and  SoundManager2)
+* "On the fly" audio analyzing and transcoding thanks to TimeSide_
-* "On the fly" audio analyzing, transcoding and metadata embedding based on an easy plugin architecture
+* Smart dynamical and skinnable audio player with annotations
-* Social cumulative indexing with semantic ontologies and timecoded markers
+* Collaborative indexing with semantic ontologies and timecoded markers
-* Multi-format support : FLAC, OGG, MP3, WAV and more
+* Multi-format support : FLAC, OGG, MP3, WAV, MP4, WebM (video) and more
 * User management with individual desk, lists, profiles and rights
 * Playlist management for all users with CSV data export
 * Geo-Navigator for audio geolocalization